How telcos can implement eSIM IoT now

 According to Counterpoint Research, more than six billion eSIM-capable devices will be shipped between 2024 and 2028, and seven out of every 10 cellular devices shipped in 2030 will have eSIM.
 Meanwhile, Juniper Research predicts the number of global IoT eSIM connections will increase by almost 700%, from 165 million in 2024 to nearly 1.3 billion in 2028.

-An ecosystem of eSIM providers like Trasna supports and helps sustain this growth.
-Workz is one of the handful of organisations in the world certified by the GSMA to provide full eSIM lifecycle management.
-We provide end-to-end solutions, from SIM and SIM card manufacturing to an innovative multi-eSIM hub (MeSH) for managing your eSIM connections.
+An ecosystem of eSIM providers like Trasna is helping to drive and sustain this growth.
+Trasna is one of the few organisations worldwide certified by the GSMA to deliver full eSIM lifecycle management.
+We offer end-to-end solutions — from SIM and SIM card manufacturing to our innovative eSIM cloud for managing and scaling your eSIM connections.

 Evolving challenges facing telcos